Complex and Adaptive Dynamical Systems: A Primer: Applications

-\underline{\bf The yeast gene expression network}\\ From the $\approx800$ genes involved only $11-13$ core genes are actually regulating the part of the gene expression network responsible for the division process, all other genes are more or less just descendents of the core genes.
-The cell dynamics contains certain checkpoints, where the cell division process could be stopped if something went wrong.
+\runinhead{The Yeast Gene Expression Network} From the $\approx800$ genes involved only \hbox{11--13} core genes are actually regulating the part of the gene expression network responsible for the division process{;} all other genes are more or less just descendants of the core genes.
+The cell dynamics contains certain checkpoints, where the cell \nobreak division process {can} be stopped if something {were to go} wrong.
 When eliminating the checkpoints a core network with only 11 elements remains.
-This network is shown in Fig.\ \ref{networks2_fig_yeast_11_net}.
+This network is shown in Fig.~\ref{networks2_fig_yeast_11_net}.

-\underline{\bf Boolean dynamics}\\ The full dynamical dependencies are not yet known for the yeast gene expression network.
+\runinhead{Boolean Dynamics} The full dynamical dependencies are not yet known for the yeast gene expression network.
 The simplest model is to assume

-i.e.\ a boolean dynamics for the binary variables $\sigma_i(t)=0,1$ representing the activation/deactivation of protein $i$, with couplings $w_{ij}=\pm1$ for an excitatory/inhibitory functional relation.
+i.e.\ a boolean dynamics\footnote{Genes are boolean variables in the sense that they are either expressed or not.
+The quantitative amount of proteins produced by a given active gene is regulated via a separate mechanism involving microRNA, small RNA snippets.} for the binary variables $\sigma_i(t)=0,1$ representing the activation/deactivation of protein $i$, with couplings $w_{ij}=\pm\,1$ for an excitatory/inhibitory functional relation.

-\underline{\bf Fixpoints}\\ The 11-site network has 7 attractors, all cycles of length one, {\it viz} fixpoints.
-The dominating fixpoint has an attractor basin of 1764 states, representing about 72\% of the state space $\Omega=2^{11}=2048$.
-Remarkable, the protein activation pattern of the dominant fixpoint corresponds exactly to that of the experimentally determined $G_1$ ground state of the living yeast cell.
+\runinhead{Fixpoints} The 11-site network has 7 attractors, all cycles of length {1}, viz fixpoints.
+The dominating fixpoint has an attractor basin of 1764 states, representing about 72\% of the state space $\Omega=2^{11}=2048$. {Remarkably}, the protein activation pattern of the dominant fixpoint corresponds exactly to that of the experimentally determined $G_1$ ground state of the living yeast cell.

-\underline{\bf The cell division cycle}\\ In the $G_1$ ground state the protein Cln3 is inactive.
+\runinhead{The Cell Division Cycle} In the $G_1$ ground state the protein Cln3 is inactive.
 When the cell reaches a certain size it becomes expressed, i.e.\ it becomes active.
 For the network model one then just starts the dynamics by setting